Does the Danielson Rubric improve teaching? Maybe it’s an unfair question. After all, it’s a rubric, not a training program.

 Each domain has 4-6 components, for a total of 22 items.
 Each component has four levels: Unsatisfactory, Basic, Proficient, and Distinguished.
-(In New York, they are known as Ineffective, Developing, Effective, and Highly Effective).
+(Some systems, including New York City, refer to these ratings as Ineffective, Developing, Effective, and Highly Effective).

 The rubric offers a description of each level for each component.
 That’s a total of 88 descriptions of teaching quality, which is just too much for anyone to process.
 (The example above shows the highest and lowest descriptions of 2a, environment of respect and rapport).

 For the rubric to be effective, those doing the teaching, and those observing them, need to internalize the components.
 If an observer needs the rubric in front of them during an observation, they’ll inevitably use it as a “checklist.”
 The exact thing Charlotte Danielson warns against.

 And for teachers, it’s even more of a problem.
 They can’t refer to a twenty page rubric while teaching a lesson.
 Even after the lesson, a teacher wondering about a decision they made during class would be hard-pressed to find the most relevant component.